mthwndrsn/mthwndrsn.github.io/_posts/2018-05-22-landing-page-best-practice.md

 ---
-layout: post
-title: "How to Structure a Landing Page That Converts (and Looks Good Doing It!)"
+title: How to Structure a Landing Page That Converts (and Looks Good Doing It!)
+tags:
+  - code
+  - design
 ---
 You’ve probably heard the phrase "first impressions matter" a million times.
 Well, when it comes to your landing page, that’s 100% true.
 Whether you’re launching a new product, building your brand, or gathering leads for your next project, the structure of your landing page is critical to its success.